bilal-fazlani/commanddotnet/docs/Diagnostics/exceptions.md

     }
     catch(MyBusinessException ex)
     {
-        Console.WriteLine(ex.Message);
+        Console.Error.WriteLine(ex.Message);
     }
     ```

 !!!
 Tip
-    Use the ErrorHandler middleware if you plan to test your app using the [TestTools](../TestTools/overview.md) approach [mentioned here](../TestTools/overview.md#testing-your-application)
+    Use the HandleErrorDeletage if you plan to test your app using the [TestTools](../TestTools/overview.md) approach [mentioned here](../TestTools/overview.md#testing-your-application)

 CommandDotNet internal errors are generally captured and return error code 1, using `ExitCodes.Error`.